-The making of rope fenders for boats, with a central core and a knotted cover.
+The making of rope fenders for both Inland and saltwater craft.

 |Status||Currently viable (see ‘Other information’ for further details)|